Vasu-Tripathi/Vasu-Tripathi/README.md

 ## Hi there 👋

-🧑‍🎓 Computer Science (AI & ML) Engineering student at PES University ♂️ 18 years old , First year student
+🧑‍🎓 Computer Science (AI & ML) Engineering student at PES University ♂️ 18 years old , Second year student
 📫 You can find me on -> LinkedIn: www.linkedin.com/in/vasu-tripathi-6315b4320